 - 1.8.1.
 This ES has been structured on a topic basis with each of the assessment chapters presented in a common format.
 To ensure this approach avoids any overlooking of inter-related effects and intra-project cumulative impacts, the ES has been co-ordinated and reviewed by Delta Planning and the specialist team has been closely involved in the interpretation and review of each of the other technical assessments both through joint design team meetings, specific subject workshops and through cross working and review of draft chapters where appropriate.
 Where such inter-related effects are identified, the matters and receptors affected are identified in the individual chapters and the effects assessed. - 1.8.2.
-As explained in Section 1.2, insofar as the Scheme incorporates both a DCO Application and a MCO Application the ES will make a clear distinction between the component parts, assessing them separately and then in combination (cumulatively) wherever possible, and where this is not the case the reasoning will be explained in the relevant Chapter. - 1.8.3.
-The EIA has, where possible, been carried out based on a consistent set of impact assessment magnitudes (as defined in Tables 1.3-1.5) and with a consistent approach regarding the duration of impacts (as defined in Table 1.6).
-Some specific disciplines have their own industry standard approaches and where this is the case it is explained within the individual chapters of this ES. - 1.8.4.
+As explained in Section 1.2 above, insofar as the EMG2 Project incorporates both a DCO Application and a MCO Application, each chapter of the ES will make a clear distinction between the component parts, assessing the impacts arising from the DCO Scheme and MCO Scheme separately and then together as the EMG2 Project.
+Cumulative impacts of the EMG2 Project with other existing and approved developments are assessed in each thematic chapter and all cumulative impacts are reported in Chapter 21: Cumulative Impacts of this ES (Document DCO 6.21/MCO 6.21). - 1.8.3.
+The EIA has, where possible, been carried out based on a consistent set of impact assessment magnitudes (as defined in Tables 1.3 1.5 below) and with a consistent approach regarding the duration of impacts (as defined in Table 1.6 below).
+Some specific disciplines have their own industry standard approaches and where this is the case it is explained within the individual chapters of this ES.

+- 1.8.4.
 It is nevertheless broadly accepted that the significance of an effect is determined by the relationship between two factors: - The sensitivity, importance or value of the affected resource or receptor; and - The actual change taking place to the environment (i.e. the magnitude or severity of an effect). - 1.8.5.
-The sensitivity, importance or value of the resource or receptor is generally based on its relative importance using the scale set out at Table 1.3.
+The sensitivity, importance or value of the resource or receptor is generally based on its relative importance using the scale set out at Table 1.3 below.